devopsdays/devopsdays-web/content/events/2017-chicago/sponsor.md

   <br/>
   <br/>
   <hr/>
   There are also opportunities for exclusive special sponsorships.
 We have sponsorships available for the evening event, video recording, live transcription, and wifi.
-If you are interested in special sponsorships or have a creative idea about how you can support the event, [send us an email](mailto:sponsorships@devopsdayschi.org?subject=DevOpsDays Chicago 2016 Sponsorship).
+If you are interested in special sponsorships or have a creative idea about how you can support the event, <a href=mailto:sponsorships@devopsdayschi.org?subject=DevOpsDays%20Chicago 2017%20Sponsorship">send us an email</a>.
   <br/>
   <br/>
 </div>